 How do I review a Hazardous Materials file?

-Individuals intending to review facility files shall follow these steps:
+Individuals intending to view Environmental Health records may follow these steps:

 How can I dispose of waste tires?